Erie Art Museum

+Art museum in Pennsylvania, U.S.

 Erie Art Museum is located in Erie, Pennsylvania.
 The Museum holds a collection of more than 8,000 objects, with strengths in American ceramics, Tibetan paintings, Indian bronzes, photography, and comic book art.
 Focusing on the museum collection, the main gallery features Everything but the Shelves; over a thousand objects hung salon-style.
 In addition to its collection, the museum hosts four to five visiting exhibitions annually.

-Educational programs and artists’ services including interdisciplinary and interactive school tours and art classes for the community are also available.
-The Museum coordinates Gallery Nights throughout the year highlighting the art-scene in Erie.
+Educational programs and artists' services, including interdisciplinary and interactive school tours and art classes for the community, are also available.
+The Museum coordinates Gallery Nights throughout the year, highlighting the art scene in Erie.
 Performing arts are showcased throughout the year during its After Hours and the popular summer program, Mid-Day Art Break, which represents national and international performers.

 Museum complex

-In 2010 the Museum opened a new building that tied together five historic buildings into a single 80,000 sqft complex, providing a new entrance, tripling the public space and providing new galleries, classrooms, and visitor amenities, such as a gift shop and café.
+In 2010, the Museum opened a new building that tied together five historic buildings into a single 80,000 sqft complex, providing a new entrance, tripling the public space, and providing new galleries, classrooms, and visitor amenities, such as a gift shop and café.
 The complex includes: